5l1v3r1/resume-1/README.md

 # Expandable Resume

+## How to use this:
+You can find my Frontend Developer Resume here.

+For each job, the company has the option to click on the link and learn more about the job.

 ## What does it do?

 - **tl;dr:** Speeds up matching the right person with a job
-- Quickly tailor resumes - Job seekers select the relevant jobs, and then click to tailor their resume
+- Quickly tailor resumes - Job seekers select the relevant entries, and then click to tailor their resume
 - It then creates a unique PDF and website for each job they're applying for
 - Each section of the PDF resume has a brief description of each job.
 - Get more detail - Interviewers who want more details can click on each job, and see a more detailed CV with all of the details they might be looking for